Part 10: HAL_GPIO_Init — The Ritual of Configuring Pins

 E = GPIOE_BASE,

-And in the native_port() method of the GPIO class, we convert this enum value back to the GPIO_TypeDef* pointer that the HAL library expects via reinterpret_cast:
+And in the native_port() method of the GPIO class, we convert this enum value back to the GPIO_TypeDef* pointer expected by the HAL library via reinterpret_cast:

 static constexpr GPIO_TypeDef* native_port() noexcept {